If you have been involved with the legal system in NSW in any capacity, you will probably have heard the term ‘summary offences’ used.

-A Section 10 is a finding of guilt without a criminal conviction.
+A section 10 dismissal or conditional release order is a finding of guilt without a criminal conviction.

-Speak to your criminal lawyer to find out whether applying for a Section 10 is appropriate in your situation.
+Speak to your criminal lawyer to find out whether applying for a non conviction order is appropriate in your situation.

-There are a few things you can do to help increase your chances of obtaining a more lenient sentence or even getting a Section 10, including providing character references, and where applicable, undergoing treatment for underlying alcohol, drug or emotional health issues.
+There are a few things you can do to help increase your chances of obtaining a more lenient sentence or even getting a non conviction order, including providing character references, and where applicable, undergoing treatment for underlying alcohol, drug or emotional health issues.

 Although summary offences are not generally considered to be as severe as indictable offences, it is still important to take any summary offence charge seriously.